harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/osv-scanner-reference.md

 ### Additional CLI flags

-Use this field to run the [`osv`](https://google.github.io/osv-scanner/usage/) scanner with with additional flags.
+Use this field to run the [`osv`](https://google.github.io/osv-scanner/usage/) scanner with additional flags.

 <!--